 Your end financial goal is the target you want to get to but it’s usually a life goal that requires money to get there.
 It can be as simple as needing to save £100 or as large as wanting to save for a house deposit.
 Like any goal, it's something you really want or need and you're putting in a plan to get there.
 Read more about how to make your goals SMART in how to set financial goals.

 Setting a budget

 Setting a budget can help keep your spending under control.
 Start by listing all your essential outgoings (i.e. bills, gym membership, phone contract) and then see what’s left over.
 This is your disposable income, which you can spend, save, or split between the two.
-There are different ways of deciding how to manage your disposable income – we’ve covered some of the most common such as the 50/30/20 method in our article on saving money as a student.
+There are different ways of deciding how to manage your disposable income, such as the 50/30/20 method so it's worth reading up on that.

 Reducing your energy bills

 We’ll caveat this with ‘as much as possible in the post April 2022 climate’ as it’s becoming increasingly more difficult for everyone to control how much their energy and utility bills are going to be each month.

 - Always switch off lights (and change to LED bulbs!) and plugs when they’re not in use.